Administrative law in Singapore: Relevant and irrelevant considerations

 The Registrar relied on section 11 of the Business Registration Act, which stated that the Registrar was entitled to cancel the registration of a business name that "so nearly resembles the name of any corporation or the name under which another person carries on business as to be calculated to mislead" if the business owner failed to change the name within six weeks from being requested to do so.
 The Court noted that the Registrar had placed much reliance on the trademarks registered by J.C.
 Penney, but had failed to consider the following facts: first, J.C.
 Penney had not used the trademarks on any goods in Singapore; secondly, the registration of the trademarks had expired and did not appear to have been renewed; and thirdly, the applicant herself had not used "JC Penney" or "Penneys" as a trademark on any items she sold.
 Thus, by ordering the applicant to change her business name, the Registrar had accorded to J.C.
 Penney more rights than it was entitled to under the law relating to trademark infringement and the tort of passing off.

 The High Court also held that the Registrar, in reaching her decision, had relied on an allegation by J.C.
-Penney's lawyers that the applicant had been capitalizing on JC Penney's reputation and deceiving the public that her business was a branch of or associated in some way with JC Penney.
+Penney's lawyers that the applicant had been capitalising on JC Penney's reputation and deceiving the public that her business was a branch of or associated in some way with JC Penney.
 However, the Court held that the Registrar was wrong to have done so as it was an inference which had no probative value since it was not founded on any substratum of facts.

 In R. (SB) v.
 Headteacher and Governors of Denbigh High School (2006), the House of Lords expressed the view that whether an individual possesses certain human rights is not a relevant consideration during a public authority's decision-making process.
 The quality of the decision-making process is not as significant as the practical outcome of the process and whether it infringes the rights of the individual.

 A public authority's duties are generally imposed by legislation, which gives it discretion as to how to meet the objectives of the Act while working within a finite budget.
 The financial resources available to a public authority when making discretionary choices in respect of the performance of its duties may or may not be a relevant consideration depending on how the courts interpret the overall legislative scheme.
 In certain cases, a court might find that the need for services cannot be assessed without having some regard to the cost of providing them, while in others the court might decide that financial resources are an irrelevant factor.